-- Copying, in part or in whole, from another's test, software, or other evaluation instrument; - Submitting work previously graded in another course unless this has been approved by the course instructor or by departmental policy; - Submitting work simultaneously presented in two courses, unless this has been approved by both course instructors and by the department policies of both departments; - Using or consulting during an examination sources or materials not authorized by the instructor; - Altering or interfering with grading or grading instructions; - Sitting for an examination by a surrogate, or as a surrogate; - Any other act committed by a student in the course of his or her academic work, which defrauds or misrepresents, including aiding or abetting in any of the actions defined above.
+- Obtaining, downloading, sharing, copying, discussing, and/or making public any part of a previous exam or other assessment material or instructor intellectual property without their permission.
+This applies to materials from within or external to the CSUSB community. - Copying, in part or in whole, from another's test, software, test bank or other evaluation instrument. - Submitting work previously graded in another course unless this has been approved by the course instructor or by departmental policy. - Submitting work simultaneously presented in two courses, unless this has been approved by both course instructors or by the department policies of both departments; - Using or consulting during an examination sources or materials not authorized by the instructor. - Altering or interfering with grading or grading instructions. - Sitting for an examination by a surrogate, or as a surrogate. - Any other act committed by a student in the course of his or her academic work, which defrauds or misrepresents, including aiding or abetting in any of the actions defined above.

-Plagiarism is academically dishonest and subjects the offending student to penalties up to and including expulsion.
+Plagiarism and cheating are academically dishonest and subjects the offending student to penalties up to and including dismissal from the program.
 Students must make appropriate acknowledgements of the original source where material written or compiled by another is used. http://bulletin.csusb.edu/academic-regulations/